Find out more about the pre-application advice service offered by the council.

 Parish and Town Councils have an important role in the planning process.
 Parish and Town Councils provide a local perspective and make comments on applications within a local context and with the benefit of a considerable amount of local knowledge and input from their Parishioners.
 They are notified of every application that is submitted within their area.
 The views of Parish and Town Councils are reported, considered and responded to in each application report.
 Parish and Town Councils can also attend Planning Committee meetings to speak on applications within their area.
 Once, a decision has been made by Bath & North East Somerset Council, a copy of the decision notice is made available to the Parish or Town Council.
 View a list of all Parish/Town Councils and their contact details.

 New building work will often need to comply with the Building Regulations.
 These prescribe minimum standards for health and safety.
-The Planning Portal website also provides advice on Building Regulations.
+The Central Government website also provides advice on Building Regulations.
 If you would like further advice, please contact Building Control.